ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying the current status of the group, i.e., active or inactive.
 The payload of the response is formatted as defined in {{sec-status}}.

+The Group Manager SHOULD make the resource at /ace-group/GROUPNAME/active also observable {{RFC7641}}, thus making it possible for group members to subscribe for updates about the status of the OSCORE group, instead of limiting them to rely on polling.

 The method to set the current group status is out of the scope of this document, and is defined for the administrator interface of the Group Manager specified in {{I-D.ietf-ace-oscore-gm-admin}}.

 ## /ace-group/GROUPNAME/verif-data {#ssec-resource-verif-data}